Alexis Guendouz

-Alexis Guendouz (born 26 January 1996) is a professional footballer who plays as a goalkeeper for Algerian Ligue Professionnelle 1 club MC Alger.
+Alexis Guendouz (born 26 January 1996) is a professional footballer who plays as a goalkeeper for JS Kabylie.
 Born in France, he represents the Algeria national team.

 Club career

 On 25 July 2018, Guendouz renewed his contract with Saint-Étienne until 2020 and was loaned to Championnat National club Pau for one season.
-On 4 July 2019, he renewed a new loan in Pau for another season. and helped them to achieve the promotion to Ligue 2. to end his career with the club, with a total of 57 matches and clean sheets in 21 games.
+On 4 July 2019, he renewed his loan agreement in Pau for another season, helping the club secure promotion to Ligue 2, and concluding his tenure there with 21 clean sheets across 57 matches.
 In September 2020, he signed a two-year contract with USM Alger coming from AS Saint-Étienne for €15,000.
 After the end of his contract with USM Alger, Guendouz announced his departure via a post on his official Instagram account.
 Guendouz then signed with then Algerian champions CR Belouizdad on a 2-year contract.

 Persepolis

 On 31 July 2024, Guendouz signed a 3-year contract with Persepolis and joined the 16-time Persian Gulf Pro League champions.

 Guendouz made his debut for the club on 15 August, in a 1–1 draw against Zob Ahan in the Persian Gulf Pro League.